 mission accomplished and cupcakes too.

+A few weeks ago I posted about a website, dedicated to preforming random acts of kindness under the guise of being a secret agent of love.
+Secret Agent L. After posting about it, the head Agent, sent me an invitation to become an Affliated Agent.
+An accomplice in sharing the kindness.
+And If I agreed to take this challenge, would I please leave one of the official cards.
 Today was a long day.
 Summer for us, isn't over for a few more weeks.
 While, Henry James may have said, 'Summer Afternoon, the two most beautiful words in the English language" I say, hot. cranky. bored children. why oh why didn't I cover August with camps.

 We sat at the kitchen table eating our lunch of tuna fish salad sandwiches, one nit picking everything the other was doing or saying.
 ENOUGH.
 It was then that I felt that this little tribe needed a shot of kindness, right through the heart.
 Perfect timing for our mission of kindness. we hunted for the perfect saying, and using one of my Wiley & Valentine letterpress cards {yes, that's a plug}, we wrote out our chosen words.